napari/napari/docs/community/working_groups.md

 2. Propose working group on napari’s main zulip and schedule meeting to begin charter creation (live or asynchronously).
 3. Complete charter with associated items (lead identification, summary focus, meeting time, etc) and share with group.
 4. Set up zulip channel, add group and associated items to this site, and add meeting to napari community calendar.
+5. Collaborate with others and get working.
+After each meeting, store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
-5. Get working and share out at your first community meeting.
+6. Share out at the next community meeting.
 Boom, you’ve done it!